MagentaSpruce/maptyApp/readme.md

 #Mapty Workout Application

 This project was built following the instructions of Jonas Schedtmann, a Udemy JavaScript course instructor.
-It simulates a workout application where workouts and their data can be pinned to an interactive map by way of a 3rd party API().
+It simulates a workout application where workouts and their data can be pinned to an interactive map by way of a 3rd party library.

 There are 3 flowcharts provided with this project which provide an abstract look at the overall build and functionality.
 These can all be found in the files list.

-There are four accounts that can be logged-in/out with different pins and usernames given here:

 Constructing this project has helped me to learn and practice better the following:
 1) Project planning